Gweny526/Gweny526/README.md

 📓 I'm currently learning to be a game developer on Unity App at **[@Interface3](https://interface3.be/fr/se-former-pour-l-emploi/it-training-formations-en-informatique/unity-app-game-developer)**<br>
 🔍👀 I'm looking for a 8 weeks internship as a game developer from January 6 till February 26 2025, to develop my skills.<br>
-👻 I'm currently working on my game, still really early in the prototype part of it.<br>
+👻 I'm currently working on my game, still really early in the prototype <br> part of it.<br>
 🏢 You can find me here [LinkedIn](https://www.linkedin.com/in/gweny-dos-santos/) <br>
 👾 You can also find me here [Itch.io](https://gweny-526.itch.io/)<br>
 🩷 My hobbies are building Gunplas, learn new stuffs, video games, nature/marine life and documentaries about it!
 And art in all it's form.<br>